BYUCamachoLab/pyrolab/docs/getting_started/architecture.rst

 machine.
 The fact that they interact by making requests that are handled on certain ports is what makes them a network.

-A "client" is your local machine, when you're using it to connect to remote resources.
+A **client** is your local machine, when you're using it to connect to remote resources.
 You access remote resources by using a :py:class:`~pyrolab.api.Proxy`.
 A Proxy takes a URI that identifies a service to be connected to.
 Usually, you will ask the nameserver for the location of